Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 If there’s a need for a threat type that doesn’t quite fit into the ones that are already defined, just add it.
 All that’s needed are a name, a motivation, and any [[custom moves]] it can make.

 Think about whether it is a monster, minion, bystander, or location.
-If it doesn’t fit into any of those, you can create a new threat type with its own list of [[special moves]].
+If it doesn’t fit into any of those, you can create a new threat type with its own list of [[Special Luck Moves]].

 Example Custom Threat: An Evil Cult